gmihaila/fintech_patents/README.md

-# fintech_patents
+# Fintech Patents Classification

-Contain word done on fintech patents classification
+This is the work related to fintech patents classification.